faustafenner/enabling-engineering-keyboard/readme.txt

 Instruction for opening the project:
-1. Download the file and copy the path of the file.
+1. Download the file and unzil it.

+2. Locate and copy the folder path.
+On Windows
+Open the folder in File Explorer.
+Click the address bar (top area showing the folder location).

+On Mac
-2. Open the terminal.
+Open Finder and locate the folder.
-3. Use cd the_conent_just_copy to change the directory to the file.
+Right-click on the folder while holding the Option key.
+Click Copy “foldername” as Pathname.

+3.Open the Terminal (Mac) or Command Window (Windows) On Windows:
+Press Windows Key, type cmd, and press Enter
+(this opens Command Prompt).

+On Mac:
+Press Command + Space, type Terminal, press Enter.

+4. Type cd then paste the folder path after it, then press Enter.

+5. Run the project
+Mac Users:
+In Terminal, type:
-5. For Mac users, run chmod +x start.sh first, then run ./start.sh.
+chmod +x start.sh
-For Windows users, double click start.bat to run the project.
+(Press Enter.
+This gives permission to run the file.)
+Then run the project:
+./start.sh

+Windows Users:
+Just double-click start.bat
+(or right-click → Run if it doesn't open)

+The project will launch automatically.